Current Fastest microSD Cards

 - FreeTail High Speed Performance - Up to 240MB/s

 - Video Speed Class - v60

-FreeTail Tech is another company that’s specializing in fast cards to cater to the needs of high-bitrate video recording.
-Beyond that, I can’t say I know much about them—this is the only card of theirs I’ve tried so far—although their microSD cards seem to be harder to find.
+FreeTail Tech is another company that’s specializing in fast cards to catering to the needs of high-bitrate video recording.
+Beyond that, I can’t say I know much about them—this is the only card of theirs I’ve tried so far—although their microSD cards seem to be harder to find than their SD cards.

 The first I’d heard of the FreeTail brand came from Panasonic GH5 shooters raving about their SD cards.
 The GH5 can shoot very high-quality video at very high bitrates—up to 400 Mb/s—which makes it very demanding of the memory cards you put in it.

 This microSD card has performed well in my speed tests and is available in 64GB, 128GB, and 256GB sizes.